microsoft/pxt-calliope/docs/courses/csintro/variables/project.md

 * What was the problem you were trying to solve with this project?
 * What were the Variables that you used to keep track of information?
 * What mathematical operations did you perform on your variables?
 What information did you provide?
-* Describe what the physical component of your Micro:bit project was (e.g., an armband, a wallet, a holder, etc.)
+* Describe what the physical component of your micro:bit project was (e.g., an armband, a wallet, a holder, etc.)
 * How well did your prototype work?
 What were you happy with?
 What would you change?
 * What was something that was surprising to you about the process of creating this project?
 * Describe a difficult point in the process of designing this project, and explain how you resolved it.